disimoneleandro/BaSP-A2022-Etapa-1/README.md

 Fourth-Week: Start the app layout in css.Flexbox is implemented to make the design responsive for mobiles, laptops and desktops.

+Five-Week : This week we start practicing with javascript exercises and repair the css files from last week.

 ```
 #